-The concept of the original rainfall-sediment-runoff model considering the sediment movement on a watershed scale is to combine sediment yield, deposit, and transportation processes with the grid-cell based Kinematic Wave Runoff (KWR) model.
-For preliminary research a physically based Cell Distributed Rainfall-Runoff Model-CDRM (Kojima and Takara, 2003) is applied for evaluating land use change effects on hydrological response in the Cisangkuy River-Upper Citarum Watershed with the total area 201.5 km2.
-The spatial resolution of DEMs used here is 100 m.
-The model parameters to be determined are surface roughness coefficient, hydraulic conductivity, porosity, and soil depth.
+2. Application of Cell Distributed Rainfall-Runoff Model as Preliminary Research movement on a watershed scale is to combine sediment yield, deposit, and transportation processes with the grid-cell based Kinematic Wave Runoff (KWR) model.
+For preliminary research a physically based Cell Distributed Rainfall-Runoff Model-CDRM (Kojima and Takara, 2003) is applied for evaluating land use change effects on hydrological response in the Cisangkuy River-Upper Citarum Watershed with the totalarea 201.5 km.